Republic National Distributing Company: Company Evolution

 The earliest predecessor company of RNDC traces its roots back to a single distributorship founded in 1898 in Pensacola, Florida.
 RNDC was created on May 1, 2007, following the successful merger of the former Republic Beverage Company and National Distributing Company.
 Both companies were successful, privately owned liquor wholesalers that possessed complementary characteristics, making them a perfect fit for a large scale merger.
 Acquisitions have included Julius Schepps Co. in Texas, N. Goldring, Inc. in Florida, and Best Brands of Oklahoma.
-It operates in a joint partnership with Young's Market Company in the western U.S., including Alaska, California, Hawaii, Idaho, Montana, Oregon, Utah, Washington, and Wyoming.
+It completed an acquisition of Young's Market Company in November, 2022, including Alaska, California, Hawaii, Idaho, Montana, Oregon, Utah, Washington, and Wyoming.

 RNDC Today

 Company Locations

 The Company distributes products within its specific markets for a wide variety of beverage alcohol suppliers ranging in size from local and regional producers to national and multinational corporations.
-RNDC operates a total of 42 U.S. office and warehouse locations across 21 states and the District of Columbia.
+RNDC operates a total of 42 U.S. office and warehouse locations across 34 states and the District of Columbia.

 Company Statistics and Rankings

 RNDC is a privately held company.
-In 2010, the Company was ranked 71st on Forbes' list of America's largest privately held companies.
-By 2021, the Company had risen to be ranked 25th on the Forbes’ list.
+In 2010, the company was ranked 71st on Forbes' list of America's largest privately held companies.
+By 2021, the company had risen to be ranked 25th on the Forbes’ list.

+Withdrawal from California

+RNDC abruptly left the California market with a complete layoff of employees effective September 2, 2025.